nyxcalamity/classwork/README.md

 Classwork
 =========

-Small projects and HW of various classes, online courses and etc.
+Small projects and home assignments of various classes, online courses and etc.